jonreal/openWearable/README.md

 ```
 > thumbsup-assist -r
 ```
-The '-r' argument specifies to publish a data stream to the ROS via the /openwearable topic.
+The '-r' argument specifies to publish a data stream to ROS via the /openwearable topic.
 After initialization the corresponding menu will appear:

 ```